bertrandcodes/bertrandcodes/README.md

 ### Hello there!

-- 🔭  I’m currently working on: developing the The Look app
+- 🔭  I’m currently working on: developing the The Look app MVP
 - 🌱  I’m currently learning: Swift and Objective-C
 - 👯  I’m looking to collaborate on: projects that will expand my understanding of Javascript
 - 💬  Considering a coding bootcamp?
 Let's get in touch!